-- The Live Sessions include didactic presentations and trainings with national and local leaders, experiential activities, Collaborative Learning Groups, and Reflective Practice Groups. - The Fellowship meets for 19 Live Sessions over the course of ten months (September June).
-Live Sessions occur two days (Friday-Saturday) per month, with the exception of September, the first month of the Fellowship when there is only a Friday session. - Friday and Saturday Sessions typically run from 9:00 AM to 5:00 PM, but exact starting and ending times may vary slightly.
-Live Sessions will be divided into morning and afternoon sessions, with about an hour break in between and shorter breaks scheduled throughout the day. - All Friday Live Sessions will be held virtually (10 dates).
-Most Saturday Live Sessions will be held virtually (6 dates).
-Three Saturday Live sessions are being planned to be held inperson on the UCLA Campus: October 7, 2023, February 3, 2024, and May 4, 2024.
-Fellows should be prepared to attend these three sessions in person, as attendance will be required and there will not be a virtual option.
+- All Live Sessions will be held virtually via Zoom. - The Live Sessions include didactic presentations and trainings with national and local leaders, experiential activities, Collaborative Learning Groups, and Reflective Practice Groups. - The Fellowship meets for 19 days of Live Sessions over the course of ten months (September - June).
+Live Sessions occur two days (Friday-Saturday) per month, except for September, the first month of the Fellowship, which only has a Friday session. - Friday and Saturday Sessions typically run from 9:00 AM to 5:00 PM, but exact starting and ending times may vary slightly.
+Live Sessions will be divided into morning and afternoon sessions, with about an hour break in between and shorter breaks scheduled throughout the day.